tikerola/t/README.md

     Where can you find it?: https://serene-river-11472.herokuapp.com/

-    How can you start the development version?:
+    How can you start the development version with Docker?:

+    - clone repository
-    - open terminal
+    - open terminal and cd into cloned base-directory
-    - copy to a terminal: docker run --name server --rm -d -p 3001:3001 tkerola/rserver
-    - copy to a terminal: docker run --name client --rm -d -p 3000:3000 tkerola/rclient
+    - write: docker-compose up -d
-    - open browser and go to localhost:3000
+    - after loading: go to localhost:3000 with browser

+    ...after you're done, write to terminal: docker-compose down